Loyola School, Thiruvananthapuram: Cricket

 Though Loyola had cricket teams up to the early 1980s, interest waned during the 1980s and 1990s.
 But with the declining popularity of basketball cricket experienced a resurgence from the turn of the century.
 Loyola now has a cricket training academy called Loyola Cricket Academy (LCA).
 The LCA team participates in regional cricket tournaments.
 Trainees of the academy have been part of regional and national level junior cricket teams.
 Cricket teams from the school have toured Sri Lanka and in turn hosted tours from that country.
 Over the years Loyola has produced some promising cricketers.
 Although basketball is the school game, Loyolites show a special interest in cricket.
 In anticipation of the India - New Zealand T20 match in Thiruvananthapuram on 7 November, the 12th students directed a video in dedication to all the Malayalis who love cricket.

 Football

 Football is popular at Loyola, with several games on the main field during lunch breaks.
 Football coaching began in the summer vacation of 2003.
 In November 2003 Loyola's team made the semi-finals of the sports festival held at Christ Nagar School, Thiruvananthapuram.
 In 2007 the Loyola football team won the Shri.
 Sasidhara Kurup Memorial Interschool Football Tournament in Thiruvananthapuram.
 Then in 2008 it won the Thiruvananthapuram district high school championship as well as the St. Thomas football trophy.
 The 2017-18 school team won the South Zone CBSE Sahodaya and also bagged the best player and best goalkeeper awards.

-Athletics

-Loyola School has an annual Sports Day every November with athletic competition between the four houses of the school.
-The event begins with an opening march and ends with a closing march past, both led by the School Leader and General Captain.
-The march past has the General Captain carry the school flag, leading the four houses along the periphery of the school ground, while the house captains carry their house flags.
-Besides track and field events, there are also displays like aerobics and karate.
-A tug of war between present and former students has a banana cluster for a prize.